EDUCATIONAL FOUNDATION OF THE

 - University of Northern Colorado

-- The applicant’s college or university cumulative grade point average must be 3.25 or higher on a 4.0 scale with a GPA of 3.25 in accounting, based on grades from all schools where college-level accounting courses have been taken.
-If your grade point average is not represented on a 4.0 scale, please convert it a 4.0 scale.
+- The applicant’s college or university cumulative grade point average must be 3.25 or higher on a 4.0 scale, based on grades from all schools attended that will be included in the final degree program.
+The applicant’s accounting GPA must be 3.25 or higher on a 4.0 scale, based on grades from all schools where college-level accounting courses have been taken.

 - Applicants may apply each year.
 No preference is given to students who have already received a scholarship.
 There is no restriction on the number of awards.
 Only one award may be granted per scholarship cycle.

-- Applicants may apply for more than one category (General Scholarship, Mark J. Smith Scholarship, or Minority Scholarship).
+- Applicants may apply for more than one category (General Scholarship, Mark J. Smith Scholarship, etc.).